brownhci/WebGazer/README.md

 1. more accurate eye predictions
 2. reduces the amount of "jitter" of the eye predictions, as less are shown per second

+There are also other points/ dots drawn on the screen throughout the process:

+- red: the user's eye movements predicted by the model
+- black: where the user has clicked on the screen to calibrate the model.
+Provides them with real-time knowledge of this
+- blue: all the predictions plotted & remain on the screen

+Please see the "help" (instructions) module in the action bar to view these changes.

-Please see instructions below on how to view these proposed changes.
+Below are instructions on how to view these proposed changes.

-## How to install
+## How to install & run webgazer.js

 Use the file build/webgazer.js from [this](https://github.com/abbyythompson/WebGazer) repository.